Continuation War: Winter War

 Prior to the war, Finnish foreign policy had been based on multilateral guarantees of support from the League of Nations and Nordic countries, but this policy was considered a failure.
 After the war, Finnish public opinion favored the reconquest of Finnish Karelia.
 The government declared national defence to be its first priority, and military expenditure rose to nearly half of public spending.
-Finland purchased and received donations of war materiel during and immediately after the Winter War.
-Likewise, Finnish leadership wanted to preserve the spirit of unanimity that was felt throughout the country during the Winter War.
+Finland both received donations and purchased war materiel during and immediately after the Winter War.
+Likewise, the Finnish leadership wanted to preserve the spirit of unanimity that was felt throughout the country during the Winter War.
 The divisive White Guard tradition of the Finnish Civil War's 16 May victory-day celebration was therefore discontinued.

 The Soviet Union had received the Hanko Naval Base, on Finland's southern coast near the capital Helsinki, where it deployed over 30,000 Soviet military personnel.
 Relations between Finland and the Soviet Union remained strained after the signing of the one-sided peace treaty, and there were disputes regarding the implementation of the treaty.
 Finland sought security against further territorial depredations by the USSR and proposed mutual defence agreements with Norway and Sweden, but these initiatives were quashed by Moscow.

 German and Soviet expansion in Europe

 After the Winter War, Germany was viewed with distrust by the Finnish, as it was considered an ally of the Soviet Union.
 Nonetheless, the Finnish government sought to restore diplomatic relations with Germany, but also continued its Western-orientated policy and negotiated a war trade agreement with the United Kingdom.
 The agreement was renounced after the German invasion of Denmark and Norway on 9 April 1940 resulted in the UK cutting all trade and traffic communications with the Nordic countries.
 With the fall of France, a Western orientation was no longer considered a viable option in Finnish foreign policy.
-On 15 and 16 June, the Soviet Union occupied three Baltic countries almost without any resistance and Soviet puppet regimes were installed.
+On 15 and 16 June, the Soviet Union occupied the Baltic states almost without any resistance and Soviet puppet regimes were installed.
 Within two months Estonia, Latvia and Lithuania were incorporated into the USSR and by mid–1940, the two remaining northern democracies, Finland and Sweden, were encircled by the hostile states of Germany and the Soviet Union.